 Lecturer, Edge Hill University

-I am a Lecturer (Software Engineering) at the Department of Computer Science at Edge Hill University, UK.
-Prior to joining the department, I have been actively involved in the software industry as a blockchain application developer and developer on a funded research project at Brunel University London where I completed my PhD.
+I am a Senior Lecturer (Computer Science) at the Department of Computing and Technology at Nottingham Trent University, UK.
+Prior to joining the department, I have been a Lecturer at Edge Hill University and actively involved in the software industry as a blockchain developer.

 Prior to my PhD research at Brunel, I earned an MSc (Distinction) in Computer Science from the University of Birmingham and a BSc (1st Class) in Information Technology and Business Information Systems from Middlesex University, London.